About NIH Obesity Research

 Institute of Diabetes and Digestive and Kidney Diseases, Dr. Griffin P. Rodgers;

-Human Development, Dr. Alan E. Guttmacher; and the Director of the National Heart,
+Health and Human Development, Dr. Alan E. Guttmacher; and the Director of the National

-Lung, and Blood Institute, Dr. Gary H. Gibbons.
-The members of the Task Force are
+Heart, Lung, and Blood Institute, Dr. Gary H. Gibbons.
+The members of the Task Force

 The following NIH components are represented on the Task Force